10 Best Programming Languages for Healthcare App Development

 - Data Visualization: R has strong data visualization libraries (like ggplot2) which can convert complex data into easy-to-understand, visual formats.
 This is especially important in healthcare, where it’s often necessary to present data in a way that can be easily understood by non-technical users.

-- Bioconductor: Bioconductor is an open-source software project based on R that provides tools for the analysis and comprehension of high-throughput genomic data.
+- Bioconductor: Bioconductor is an open-source healthcare IT software project based on R that provides tools for the analysis and comprehension of high-throughput genomic data.
 Bioconductor uses the R statistical programming language – and is open source and open development.
 It has two releases each year, and an active user community.

 - CRAN Packages: R has a large number of packages (libraries) available for specific tasks through The Comprehensive R Archive Network (CRAN).
 Many of these packages are developed by researchers and are constantly updated, offering state-of-the-art statistical techniques.